 Beyond Iasi: the painted monasteries in Bucovina

 Iasi is only 3 hours from Suceava.
 The gateway to the painted monasteries in Bucovina, a UNESCO world heritage site and one of the highlights in Romania.
-If you have your own transport it is a long but rewarding daytrip from Iasi.

 Places to sleep in Iasi